What is a prepaid debit card?

 Is activating a prepaid debit card the same thing as registering it?

 Activating a prepaid debit card is not the same thing as registering it.
-Activating a card usually requires calling or visiting the company website and give the card’s number.
-Activating a card will allow you to begin to use it.
-If the card is not also registered, you may not be able to add additional funds to the card or access some of its other features, so it is important to ensure that you are registering your card.
+You can activate the card by calling or visiting the company website.
+Once activated, you can begin to use it.
+However, registration requires linking your personal information.
+You may not be able to add additional funds to the card or access some of its other features without registration.
+That’s why it’s important to ensure that you register your card.

 Why am I being asked for personal information to use my prepaid debit card?